The Essential African Safari Packing List (+ Top Tips!) 2026

 - Prescription medications-Bring any prescription medications you take regularly.
 Keep prescriptions in their original bottles and store them in your carry-on bag.

-Pro-Tip: Save cost on travel clinic consultation and medication costs by using Runway Health.
-I used them to cut my expenses on my malaria prevention and traveler’s diarhhea medication for my trip to Kruger National Park.
+Pro Tip: Save cost on travel clinic consultation and medication costs by using Runway Health.
+I used them to cut my expenses on my malaria prevention and traveler’s diarrhea medication for my trip to Kruger National Park.

-Before you arrive: I pre-treated my safari clothing with Permethrin to keep mosquitoes at bay before packing.
+Before you arrive: I highly recommend pre-treating your safari clothing with Permethrin to keep mosquitoes at bay.

 5. Electronics